weaverdgb/weaver-sdk-js/Changelist.md

 # Changelist

+- Add missing check in add() on WeaverRelation for not creating writeops

 ## 6.1.0
 - Adds `weaver.disconnect()` function to close the socket connection
 - Adds support for checking the existence of nodes